 Your practitioner will always give you enough time to get ready and will knock on the door before entering to ensure you are ready.
 They will then begin the treatment as discussed with you.

 Your practitioner will sometimes ask you if the pressure is too firm or too soft.
 Please don’t hesitate to let them know at any time.

 When your practitioner has completed your treatment, they will ask you to get dressed (feel free to use the mirror on the back of the door to check hair and face etc.) and exit to allow you to do this in privacy.

-Once you are dressed and have opened your door slightly, they will re-enter and discuss any exercise or stretches they think will assist you to achieve your goals faster.
+Once you are dressed and have opened your door slightly, they will re-enter and discuss any exercises or stretches they think will assist you to achieve your goals faster.
 If another appointment is necessary, they will discuss this with you at this point as well.

 Your practitioner will then show you to the reception area where you can pay for your treatment and re-schedule if necessary.
 Remember to bring along your private health insurance card for on-the-spot health fund rebates.

 Massage, cupping and some other therapies bring the toxins out of your body, making you feel a bit similar to how you would feel after exercising.
 Because of this, it is important you drink plenty of water following your treatment to flush away the toxins, and also to ensure you stay well hydrated and feeling your best post-treatment!

 Soreness may be felt in the areas treated, especially if this was your first massage or if it’s been a while between treatments.
 This soreness is a “superficial” soreness and should go away within 48 hours, after which you will feel the best results.
 If you are susceptible to bruising, this may also occur in some areas.
 Some people may also feel tired and lethargic.
 This is why it is important to properly hydrate after your treatment, as this will help minimize these symptoms.